colts661/ConWea-Baseline-Replication/README.md

 optional arguments:

-  -h, --help             show help message and exit
-  -d DATA, --data DATA   data path, default is `nyt/coarse` -m, --model <model>    model.
+  -h, --help             show help message and exit -d, --data DATA        data path, default is `nyt/coarse` -m, --model MODEL      model.
 Supports `tfidf` and/or `w2v`.
 Need at least 1, default is both -s, --stem             whether to stem the corpus.
 Only used in `experiment` target -o, --output           whether to write result.
 Only used in `experiment` target -p, --plot             visualize document length distribution.
 Only used in `experiment` target